The road to a data breach is paved with good intentions.

 Code Repositories

-We treat Make.com scenarios and Python scripts as intellectual property.
-They are version-controlled in a private GitHub repository.
-The business owns the code, not the employee.
+Scenarios and scripts version-controlled in private GitHub.
+The business owns the IP, not the employee.

 Conclusion